Top OSS Incident Response Tools

 Figure: 2 TheHIve default dashboard (Source: StrangeBee)

-TheHive assists security operations center (SOC) IR teams by providing a collaborative environment to track incidents, share information, and automate workflows.
+TheHive assists security operations center (SOC) and IR teams by providing a collaborative environment to track incidents, share information, and automate workflows.

 Core features